JSON-RPC Endpoints

 Retrns:

-Array - array of transaction objects, see eth_getTransactionByHash
+Array - array of transaction objects, see eth_getTransactionByHasharrow-up-right

 sbch_queryTxByAddr